StatStud/book-club/content/posts/power-versus-force.md

 # Part 1: Tools

 ### Summary

+**Main takeaways for part 1**: This is the introduction that reveals to use the different levels of consciousness, the meaning behind each level, and the impact different levels of consciousness have on ourselves, other people, and the world around us.

 These are split into 8 chapters:
 - **Chapters 1 and 2**: introduction to nonlinear systems and non-newtonian thinking, as well as a technical introduction to the use of the kinesiologic test.